Wani2Y/microarray-Gene_Ontology-R/README.md

 This notebook is distributed in the hope that it will serve educational purposes, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 Use of this code may be subjected to licensing agreement and copyright requirement of the Journal, [Infection and Immunity](https://journals.asm.org/).

-For more detail information of the MIT and GNU licenses, please refer to MITlicense website (https://opensource.org/license/mit) and GNU general public license (www.gnu.org/licenses/gpl-3.0.en.html).
+For more detail information of the MIT and GNU licenses, please refer to [MITlicense website](https://opensource.org/license/mit) and [GNU general public license](www.gnu.org/licenses/gpl-3.0.en.html).

 ## Context
 In the source article, Diversity Outbred mice were infected with *Mycobacterium tuberculosis* (TB), to identify features of asymptomatic TB infection using experimental and computational approaches.